 • Cross-platform functionality: Use your phone, your desktop, your tablet, and more to take calls, send and receive messages, read incoming faxes, and the like.

-• Professional custom greetings: Let your callers know that you’re the real deal with custom greetings.
+• Professional custom greetings: Let your callers know you’re the real deal.
 You can even check out Grasshopper’s Voice Studio to have something recorded for you by professional voice actors, in English, Spanish, and French.

 • Small-team focus: Built to serve individuals and small teams, Grasshopper’s features can help you make the most of your human assets.
 Call forwarding, call blasting, instant response, simultaneous call handling; the list goes on.